 85 years of family tradition

-During the 1930s, Gustav Thommen founded a small scrap metal business in Basel, laying the basis for what is now the Thommen Group with its 24 locations in four countries.
+During the 1930s, Gustav Thommen founded a small scrap metal business in Basel, laying the basis for what is now the Thommen Group with its 25 locations in five countries.

 At the start of the 1950s, Gustav Thommen started to look for a new location for his business, which in the meantime had been growing steadily.
 He found the right place in Kaiseraugst, close to Basel, which had direct access to the rail network.